jbush001/NyuziProcessor/software/apps/sceneview/README.md

 The makefile invokes the 'make_resource_py.py' script.
 This reads the OBJ file and associated textures and writes out 'resource.bin', which the viewer program loads.
 The MODEL_FILE variable in the makefile selects which OBJ file to read.
-If the model does not contain normals, the script will compute them.
+If the model does not contain normals, the script computes them.

 The Sponza model is from this repository: